STAIRlab/sees/docs/library/01_modeling/ndmaterial/PressureDependMultiYield/index.md

 ```
 where p1, p2, … are the confinements at which modulus reduction
 curves are recorded.
 In the output file, corresponding to each given
-confinement there are two columns: shear strain &amp;gamma; and secant
+confinement there are two columns: shear strain &gamma; and secant
 modulus G<sub>s</sub>.
 The number of rows equals the number
 of yield surfaces.